Azerbaijan–Pakistan relations: Military cooperation

 In the winter of 2014, during the fifth meeting of the working group on military cooperation between Azerbaijan and Pakistan in the city of Islamabad, the countries signed an agreement on mutual military cooperation.

 Over the past decade, Pakistani military experts trained about a hundred Azerbaijani military units.

-Azerbaijan is holding talks with Pakistan to purchase JF-17 Thunder multirole fighter aircraft.[6]
-[7] In October 2016 President Aliyev and PM Sharif confirmed plans to carry out joint military exercises.[8]
+Azerbaijan is holding talks with Pakistan to purchase JF-17 Thunder multirole fighter aircraft.
+In October 2016 President Aliyev and PM Nawaz Sharif confirmed plans to carry out joint military exercises.
 In 2019–2020, the mass production of JF-17 Block 3 fighters is scheduled.
 Azerbaijan is interested in purchasing Super Mushak trainer aircraft.

 On 12 September 2021, Azerbaijan hosted joint military drills with Pakistan and Turkey.